Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What will you be Netflix and chilling to?

 It’s February, which means that love is in the air and Cupid is on the hunt with his arrow.
-But, perhaps chocolate and flowers aren’t your thing.
-Maybe you’re more of a Netflix and chill type.
+But perhaps chocolate and flowers aren’t your thing.
+Maybe you’re more Netflix-and-chill.

-If your way of celebrating this season is to kick back at home watching a romantic movie with one person (or more), you may have asked yourself, “What is a good Valentine’s Day movie?”
-Even if you haven’t wondered this, we have, which is why we combed a list of 100 Romantic Films for Valentine’s Day and ranked them based on their popularity around the world.
+If your way of celebrating this season is to kick back at home watching a romantic movie with one person (or more), you may have asked yourself, “What’s a good Valentine’s Day movie?”
+Regardless, we have — which is why we combed through a list of 100 romantic films for Valentine’s Day and ranked them based on their popularity around the world.

 Index of what’s to come

 List of the top 25 Valentine’s Day films

 If you’re looking to watch the most popular Valentine’s Day film, find a place to stream The Fault in Our Stars (2014), as it was the most popular movie of Valentine’s Day 2019.
 Closely following is Love, Rose (2014), with Titanic (1997), Me Before You (2016) and 500 Days of Summer (2009) rounding out the top five most popular Valentine’s Day films.

 |14||What Women Want|

 |16||Sense and Sensibility|